When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 You’ll be in close proximity to, or in contact with, insects and arthropods.
 Your researcher-guides are trained in handling these creatures, and they’ll help you learn how to approach the bees we’ll be observing and tracking.
 However, this trip isn’t recommended if you have a severe allergy to bee venom.
 It’s also important that you not touch the bioluminescent millipedes, which secrete cyanide.

 Note that much of our trip takes place between 6,600 and 7,200 feet (2,012 to 2,195 meters), which can make activity more physically demanding.
 Altitude affects some more than others; if you’re sensitive to altitude, we encourage you to arrive a day or two early to acclimate.

-A portion of the proceeds from this trip will be donated to The Woodard Lab, a research laboratory studying bumblebee behavior and physiology in rapidly changing and extreme environments.
+A portion of the proceeds from this trip will be donated to The Duennes Lab, a research laboratory studying the impact of habitat degradation on bumble bee health in addition to studying broadly how conservation issues affect the ecology and evolution of organisms.
 By engaging in citizen science, your time spent tracking bees alongside researchers directly contributes to their work.
 Additionally, by sharing your experience with friends and family, you can help spread the word about bees' crucial—and threatened—role in our environment and food systems.